-Poland Holds Election in Momentous, Tight Presidential Runoff
+Poland's Momentous Presidential Runoff Too Close to Call

-(WARSAW, Poland) — Voters in Poland cast ballots Sunday in the country’s razor blade-close presidential runoff between the conservative, populist incumbent and the liberal, pro-Europe mayor of Warsaw in a battle that reflects deep divisions in this European Union nation.
+(WARSAW, Poland) — An exit poll in Poland’s presidential runoff election shows a tight race that is too close to call between the conservative, populist incumbent and the liberal, pro-Europe mayor of Warsaw — a battle that reflected the deep divisions in this European Union nation

+The exit poll by the Ipsos institute showed President Andrzej Duda with 50.4% of the vote and challenger RafalTrzaskowski with 49.6%.
+But the poll has a margin of error of plus or minus two percentage points.
+The difference between the two 48-year-old candidates is within the poll’s margin of error, meaning it’s not yet possible to say with certainty who won.

-President Andrzej Duda, who is backed by the ruling right-wing Law and Justice party and the government, has campaigned on traditional values and social spending in this mostly Catholic nation as he seeks a second 5-year term.
+Duda, who is backed by the ruling right-wing Law and Justice party and the government, campaigned on traditional values and social spending in this mostly Catholic nation as he sought a second 5-year term.

-Mayor Rafal Trzaskowski, a former European Parliament lawmaker, jumped into the race relatively late to oppose Duda’s denigration of urban liberals, the LGBT community and other minorities and to counter an erosion of democratic rights under the ruling party.
-He is representing the main opposition Civic Platform party that was in power in from 2007 to 2015.
+Trzaskowski, a former European Parliament lawmaker, jumped into the race relatively late to oppose Duda’s denigration of urban liberals, the LGBT community and other minorities and to counter an erosion of democratic rights under the ruling party.
+He represented the centrist opposition Civic Platform party that was in power in from 2007 to 2015.

-The latest polls show the race between the two 48-year-old candidates may be decided by a very small margin.
-The result is expected to lead to starkly different paths for the future of Poland, at least until 2023, when the next parliamentary election is scheduled.
+The result is expected to lead to starkly different political paths for Poland, at least until 2023, when the next parliamentary election is scheduled.

+The State Electoral Commission said the turnout by 5 p.m. was 52.1%, more than four points higher than at that time in the first round of voting on June 28 — one sign of just how much Poles on both sides feel their nation’s future is at stake.

 The ballot was supposed to be held in May but after much political wrangling was delayed by health concerns amid the coronavirus pandemic.
-Some 30 million voters are eligible to cast ballots and turnout is expected to be higher than the 64.5% in the first round of voting on June 28.
+Some 30 million voters are eligible to cast ballots.
+In the first round, Duda got 43.5% support and Trzaskowski 30.5%.

-In that first round, Duda got 43.5% support and Trzaskowski 30.5%, but on Sunday the mayor is expected to pick up support from voters who backed candidates who were eliminated.

 If Duda is reelected, the right-wing Law and Justice party will continue to have a close ally in the president and maintain its hold on almost all key instruments of power in the nation of 38 million people.
 A win for Trzaskowski would give him the power to veto laws passed by the ruling conservatives and give Poland a less contentious relationship with EU officials.

-People were seen waiting in lines at voting stations across the country, especially in seaside resorts where many Poles were vacationing.
+People waited in lines at voting stations across the country, especially in seaside resorts where many Poles were vacationing.

 “We should vote because otherwise we have no right to complain about our politics,” said Eugeniusz Kowalski, 67, a retired office clerk, after voting in Warsaw.